Professional Body Accreditation

 The accredited courses can be found in the prospectus.

 Royal Aeronautical Society

 Royal Aeronautical Society is the world’s only professional body dedicated to the entire aerospace community.
 Established in 1866 to further the art, science and engineering of aeronautics, the Society has been at the forefront of aerospace ever since.
 The BEng in Aircraft Systems is accredited by RAeS as meeting the academic requirements for Incorporated Engineer.

 The BSc (Honours) in Architectural Technology and the BSc in Architectural Technology meet the requirements of the Royal Institute of the Architects Ireland and the courses are approved by them.
 The RIAI matrix of competencies forms the backbone of the courses and are key to the learning outcomes.

-All Institute of Technology Carlow Civil Engineering courses are accredited by Engineers Ireland as are the BEng in Mechanical Engineering, BEng in Electronic Engineering and BEng in Aircraft Systems.
+All SETU Carlow Civil Engineering courses are accredited by Engineers Ireland as are the BEng in Mechanical Engineering, BEng in Electronic Engineering and BEng in Aircraft Systems.
 The Faculty of Engineering also partners with Engineers Ireland to develop Engineering focused courses for second level students to inform them about the opportunities presented in the wide field of Engineering.

 Chartered Institute of Architectural Technologists

 The Chartered Institute of Architectural Technologists is a UK based qualifying body that represents professionals working and studying in the field of Architectural Technology.
 It is internationally recognised and both the BSc (Honours) in Architectural Technology and the BSc in Architectural Technology meet CIAT’s stringent international standards.